Pumpkin is a favorite autumn ingredient. But is it healthy?

 Interestingly, the variety of pumpkin that’s most typically canned looks more similar to a butternut squash than a jack-o’-lantern.

-The distinction between pumpkin and other types of squash can be a bit fuzzy, as there are many varieties in the same genus.
+The distinction between pumpkin and other types of squash can be a bit fuzzy, as there are many different but closely related varieties.

 Bottom Line: Pumpkin comes in many varieties, although the most common varieties are the large ones used for carving jack-o’-lanterns and smaller, sweeter pie pumpkins.